MinYaoJhu/Advanced_R/Ch7_Environment_2.md

 > env_parents() returns the list of all parents, including the empty environment.

+> env_parents(global_env()) will list all the ancestors of the global environment, therefore the global environment itself is not included.
+This also includes the “ultimate ancestor,” the empty environment.
+This environment is not considered part of the search path because it contains no objects.

 2. Draw a diagram that shows the enclosing environments of this function: